Emails and the Contact Form

 • When a group or event page is viewed, the name given to the u3a Contacts page for the Coordinator will be shown as a link and can be emailed via the contact form by clicking on the name.

-Using a Shortcode #
+Using the Shortcode #

 Use of buttons and images to initiate the contact form. #

-• Select the Paragraph and from the block tool bar select Group.
+• Select the Paragraph and from the block toolbar select Group.

 • Select the Group from the breadcrumbs, and apply the required text and background colour using Style.